GuineaBot3Labs/.github/profile/README.md

 Current Projects

     GuineaBOT: An advanced Chess AI designed to learn and adapt.
 We're constantly seeking ways to improve its learning algorithms and performance.
-    List other ongoing projects or potential ideas.

 # How to Get Involved

 We're always looking for enthusiastic, skilled individuals to join our team!
 Whether you're a seasoned hacker, a programming guru, or someone who's just starting out and eager to learn, there's a place for you here at GuineaBot3Labs.
 Steps to Join:

-Contact Us: Open a [issue][issue-link] within our organization introducing yourself and your interests with the "contact" tag.
+Contact Us: Open a [issue][issue-link] within our organization introducing yourself and your interests with the "contact" label.

 Meet the Team: We will arrange a discussion where we can talk and discuss about a ton of topics.